zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 ???

 Most stock photos about workplace stress look like this.
-It's a person, wearing a suit, with a hand on their face, surrounded by piles of paper.
+It's a white dude, wearing a suit, with a hand on his face, surrounded by piles of paper.

 Looking at stock photos of stressed people is depressing, so I'm making the executive decision to only have this one and to have animal pictures for the rest of the presentation.